Sr-Shohan/Sr-Shohan/README.md

 - 👋 Hi, I’m @Sr-Shohan
-- 👀 I’m interested in FullStack Development,Cryptocurrencies
+- 👀 I’m interested in FullStack Development, Cryptocurrencies.
 - 🌱 I’m currently learning JavaScript,React js, React Native, Node Js.
-- 📫 How to reach me @ srshohan026@gmail.com
+- 📫 How to reach me  srshohan026@gmail.com

 <!---
 Sr-Shohan/Sr-Shohan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.